 Ever noticed how everyone irritates you or your tolerance levels diminish when you have not had a good night?
 A good night’s sleep can really help a moody person decrease their anxiety.
 You get more emotional stability with good sleep.
 It helps you maintain a good mood.
 So it stands to reason that getting good sleep will help you get along with friends, family and colleagues.

 If those are not enough superb reasons to hit the sack, then I don’t know what are!
-I recommend snuggling down in your carefully lit/darkened room, on your perfectly chosen mattress and pillow, in the exactly right temperature, far from electronics, at a time that offers you the best chance for a full 7 hours sleep.
+I recommend snuggling down in your carefully lit/darkened room, on your perfectly chosen mattress and pillow, in the exact right temperature, far from electronics, at a time that offers you the best chance for a full 7 hours sleep.
 Perform the rituals that help you relax, prepare and head to the land of nod in the best frame of mind.

 If you manage all these…well done you!
 I’m still working on them myself.